 (It is well-known that $W'_0(f_0,f_1)$ is indeed independent of $H$ for fixed $f_0$ and $f_1$.)

-\begin{Lemma} Let $f_0,f_1:P\to\R^7$ be embeddings of a compact oriented 4-manifold $P$ and $X\subset P$ a closed oriented connected 3-submanifold.
+\begin{Lemma} Let $f_0,f_1:P\to\R^7$ be embeddings of a 4-manifold $P$ and $X\subset P$ a closed connected 3-submanifold.
 Take the normal vector field of $X$ in $P$ defined by the orientations of $X$ and $P$.
 Let $X'$ be the shift of $X$ along this vector field.
 Then

 \end{Lemma}